What if you could sit down in front of the blank page every day feeling optimistic and full of ideas?

 Become a Writer Today: Yes You Can Write!
 The Savvy Writer's Guide to Productivity and The Art of Writing a Non-Fiction Book ... worth $19

-Grammarly is my proofreading tool of choice.
-It costs $29.95 a month.
-With this discount, you can save 20% on this premium grammar checker... every month, for as long as you want.
+ProWritingAid is more of my top proofreading tools.
+With this discount, you can save 25-35% on this premium grammar checker... for as long as you want.

 BONUS #3: Two of my best Scrivener templates